MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 7. Publish the model.

-   The prediction lead scoring is applied in your organization, and users can see the lead scoring in their views under the **Lead Score** column and a widget in the lead form.
+   The prediction lead scoring is applied in your organization.
+Users can see the lead scoring in their views under the **Lead Score** column and a widget in the lead form.

 >[!IMPORTANT]
 >Don't use the form designer to add the predictive lead scoring widget to the lead form.